Continental Controls Corporation Fuel Controls for Gas Turbines and Reciprocating Gas Engines

 - No loss of horsepower with natural gas

-The AGV 50 fuel metering valve is intended to meter fuel for turbines in the horsepower range of approximately 5,000HP to 60,000HP.
+The AGV 50 gas turbine fuel metering valve is intended to meter fuel for turbines in the horsepower range of approximately 5,000HP to 60,000HP.
 This intelligent fuel valve includes a built in venturi based flow meter providing a very accurate calculation of fuel flow.

 By providing an internal mass flow calculation, the valve is able to insure accurate fuel flow even with changes in supply or back pressure or changes in ambient air temperature.

 Its high turn down ratio accommodates a wide range of gas turbines, with a robust and dirt-tolerant design.